Depression and anxiety sufferers ‘to lose sickness benefits in welfare reforms’

 Ministers will propose stopping regular payments for a range of mental health problems and instead argue for ‘meaningful support’, The Times reported.

-People suffering with depression or anxiety will lose access to sickness benefits as part of the Government’s major welfare reforms, according to reports.
+People suffering from depression or anxiety will lose access to sickness benefits as part of the Government’s major welfare reforms, according to reports.

 Ministers will propose stopping regular payments for a range of mental health problems and instead argue for “meaningful support” such as talking therapy and social care packages, The Times reported.